using new types without requiring an explicit argument

 aln.names

-Slice the sequences from an alignment like a list#
+Slice the sequences from a collection like a list#

 fn = "data/long_testseqs.fasta"